-- Once the pan is hot, brush over some vegetable oil then pour the batter into one hand whilst you swirl the frying pan with the other until you have a thin layer of batter covering the pan.
+- Once the pan is hot, brush over some vegetable oil then pour the batter with one hand whilst you swirl the frying pan with the other until you have a thin layer of batter covering the pan.
 Put it back on the heat.

 - The edges of the crepe will lift as it cooks.
 After 1 or 2 minutes you can lift the edge to check if the underside is golden and ready to flip.
 You can toss the pancakes if you’re feeling brave or use a spatula to turn over.
-Cook for another minute or two until golden brown.
+Cook for another minute until golden brown.